 Summer camps and outdoor education programs in the United States have a long history of cultural appropriation.
-Think about the countless sleep-away camps run by white people with Indian names and out-of-context totem poles.
+Think about the countless sleep-away camps run by non-Indigenous people with Indian names and out-of-context totem poles.
 While Ravenwood has avoided the more egregious examples of this, our trend in the past has been to take useful and interesting songs, stories, and other pieces of indigenous cultures that exemplify connection and a regenerative land ethic, and incorporate them as Ravenwood’s own practices.

-For a long time this felt like a small, harmless and justified borrowing, enacted in the interest of regenerating a connective culture for our mostly-white participants.
+For a long time this felt like a small, harmless and justified borrowing, enacted in the interest of regenerating a connective culture for our participants.
 But cultural appropriation is never justified, and Ravenwood’s use of this culture out of context can create a barrier to Indigenous, Black, and other People of Color (IBPOC) participation, both as staff members and as students.
 We hope to start healing this harm by instituting and sharing the following policy on cultural appropriation.

 What is Cultural Appropriation?

 According to the dictionary, cultural appropriation is “the unacknowledged or inappropriate adoption of the customs, practices, ideas, etc. of one people or society by members of another and typically more dominant people or society.”
 The keywords here is dominant.
 When the taker has the power, the one being taken from can scarcely object.
 Barriers to objection can sometimes be so high that the takers are never confronted and never even recognize that they are taking.
 Therefore members of dominant groups must work to recognize when they are abusing power, and must rectify matters.
 This is what Ravenwood’s Cultural Appropriation policy intends to do.